 The Minor in Women, Gender, and Sexuality Studies

-Units required: 18 units, 12 of which are at or above the 300 level.
-All 18 units must be separate courses not double-counted toward a major.
-All minor courses must be home-based or cross-listed in Women, Gender, and Sexuality Studies.
-All courses taken for the minor must be taken for a grade.
+Units required: 18 units, 12 of which must be taken in courses numbered 300 or higher.
+All minor courses must be home-based or cross-listed in Women, Gender, and Sexuality Studies (WGSS).
+All courses taken for the minor must be taken for a grade, and students must earn a grade of C- or higher.

-Visit https://courses.wustl.edu to view semester offerings for L77 WGSS.
+Visit online course listings to view semester offerings for L77 WGSS.

 L77 WGSS 100B Introduction to Women, Gender, and Sexuality Studies

-This course will provide an introduction to the major and concepts in the interdisciplinary field of women, gender, and sexuality studies.
+This course will provide an introduction to the major and concepts in the interdisciplinary field of women, gender and sexuality studies.
 We will examine the meanings attached to terms such as "man," "woman," "gay," and "sex."
 Topics discussed may include the history of feminist movements, masculinity, biological frameworks for understanding gender, intimate violence, sexual identities, and intersectionality.
-Five seats are reserved for freshmen, sophomores, juniors and seniors in each section.
-One section is reserved for freshman and sophomore students only.
-Attendance mandatory first day in order to reserve class enrollment.
+Five seats are reserved for Freshmen, Sophomores, 4 seats for Juniors and 5 seats for Seniors in each section.
+NOTE: Section 1 is reserved for freshmen and sophomore students only.
+ATTENDANCE MANDATORY FIRST DAY IN ORDER TO RESERVE YOUR CLASS ENROLLMENT.ATTENDANCE MANDATORY FIRST DAY IN ORDER TO RESERVE YOUR CLASS ENROLLMENT.

 L77 WGSS 102 Women in Science: An Introduction

-L77 WGSS 1135 Freshmen Seminar: The World of Cleopatra
+L77 WGSS 1135 First-Year Seminar: The World of Cleopatra

 Cleopatra, the last queen of ancient Egypt, captivated her contemporaries and has fascinated the Western world ever since her famous suicide by asp in 31 BCE.
 She was a woman of contrasts: Pharaoh of Egypt and Greco-Macedonian queen; seductive woman and shrewd political strategist; a ruthless monarch using every means available to consolidate her position in the face of the encroaching power of the Roman Empire.
 Through texts and material culture, the seminar seeks to understand Cleopatra in the context both of her native Egypt and of the wider Mediterranean world.
 We thus examine the traditions of Pharaonic Egypt; the historical events that brought Egypt under the control of the Macedonian Ptolemies (Cleopatra's dynasty); the wider stage of East-West tension and conquest in which Cleopatra struggled to maintain her power; her relationships (political and personal) with famous men of her day (Caesar, Herod, Mark Antony); her capital city of Alexandria, the largest metropolis of its day; Cleopatra's brilliant court and its luxury arts; and finally the many Cleopatras that have populated art and literature of later times.
 We emerge with a sense of Cleopatra, both as a unique individual and as a product of her time.